-FEDERAL AID DEADLINES AND DETERMINATION
+FEDERAL AID DEADLINES AND REVISIONS

-The Tulane deadline for student application of federal financial aid is at least six weeks before the end of the Tulane semester for which financial aid is intended.
+You must apply for federal aid at least five weeks before the end of the Tulane semester for which financial aid is intended.
 This Tulane deadline is set to allow time for the financial aid office to package your aid so that you might meet the Tulane federal aid acceptance deadline (at least a month before the end of the semester for which it is offered or your withdrawal date, whichever comes first).
-We generally cannot process aid for a semester in which you are no longer attending.
+We cannot process aid for a semester in which you are no longer attending.